flexa-markup-language/bml/README.md

 ## BPS Handle Specification

 Below will be described all methods that a BPS Handler must have.
-The methods can have different names to match with the current programming language collections pattern.
-For example, the `Add` method can be called `put` in Java.

-### BPSFile class

-#### Attributes
-- `private string Path;`
-This attribute contains the path of BPSFile.
-The method set must normalize the path ensuring this has the extension.

-#### Methods

-- `public void Save()`
-This method will call the method `Save(BPSFile file)` from the `BPS` class passing itself.
-- `public string Plain()`
-This method will call the method `Plain(BPSFile file)` from the `BPS` class passing itself.
-- `public void Add(string key, object value)`
-This method will add a new value in `BPSFile`.
-If the key already exists, the value must be updated.
-- `public bool Remove(string key)`
-This method will remove a value from `BPSFile`.
-It will return true if was sucessful or false if the key does not exist.
-- `public object Find(string key)`
-This method will return the value related to the key.
-If the key does not exist, it will return null.
-- `public int Count()`
-This method will count the data amount of `BPSFile`.
-- `public void Clear()`
-This method will erase all values from the `BPSFile`.
-- `public void Contains(string key)`
-This method checks if a key exists returning true or false.

 ### BPS class

 #### Methods
-- `public static BPSFile Load(string path)`
-This method will load a `BPSFile` from disk.
-- `public static void Save(BPSFile file)`
-This method will save a `BPSFile` on disk.
-- `public static BPSFile Parse(string data)`
+- `public static Dictionary<string, object> Parse(string data)`
-This method will parse a string representation in BPS notation to a `BPSFile`.
+This method will parse a string representation in BPS notation to a dictionary.
-- `public static string Plain(BPSFile file)`
-This method will return a string representation of a `BPSFile`.
+- `public static string Plain(Dictionary<string, object> data)` This method will return a string representation in BPS notation.